richardschneider/net-cldr/README.md

 ## Getting started

-Published releases of the package are available on [NuGet](https://www.nuget.org/packages/Makaretu.Globalization/).
+Published releases of the package are available on [NuGet](https://www.nuget.org/packages/Sepia.Globalization/).
 To install, run the following command in the [Package Manager Console](https://docs.nuget.org/docs/start-here/using-the-package-manager-console).

-    PM> Install-Package Makaretu.Globalization
+    PM> Install-Package Sepia.Globalization

 ### Usage

-    using Makaretu.Globalization;
+    using Sepia.Globalization;

 The CLDR uses the singleton pattern.
 To access the repository, use `Cldr.Instance`.